goodshipanalytics/testdashboard/README.md

 # testdashboard

-Test Dashboard
+Test Dashboard - this is a dashboard test
-A line I wrote on my local computer
-This is a line from RStudio
-Line added from GitHub.